funRiceGenes/funRiceGenes.github.io/_posts/OS/A/2015-01-20-OsABF1~OsABI5~OREB1~OsbZIP10.md

     + In this study, we show that when overexpressed in transgenic rice (Oryza sativa), the bZIP transcription factor OsABF1 confers distinctly different drought-tolerance phenotypes when tethered to the transcriptional activator VP16 versus the transcriptional repressor EAR
     + Analysis of the overlap between the RNA-sequencing and chromatin immunoprecipitation-sequencing data identified 242 OsABF1 target genes involved in multiple aspects of the drought response
     + In addition, OsABF1 directly regulates the expression of the protein phosphatase 2C (OsPP48 and OsPP108) and bZIP (OsbZIP23, OsbZIP46, and OsbZIP72) genes, thus forming a complex feedback circuit in the drought/abscisic acid signaling pathway
+    + It is suggested that OsABF1 recruits RRC2-mediated H3K27me3 deposition on the SD1 promoter, thus epigenetically silencing SD1 to maintain the GA homeostasis for growth and seed germination
+    + OsABF1 Represses Gibberellin Biosynthesis to Regulate Plant Height and Seed Germination in Rice (Oryza sativa L.).
+    + Here, we report the functional characterization of a GA-inducible OsABF1 in GA biosynthesis underpinning plant height and seed germination
+    + Overexpression of OsABF1 produced a typical GA-deficient phenotype with semi-dwarf and retarded seed germination
+    + Meanwhile, the phenotypes could be rescued by exogenous GA(3), suggesting that OsABF1 is a key regulator of GA homeostasis
+    + These findings shed new insight into the functions of OsABF1 and regulatory mechanism underlying GA homeostasis in rice
+    + OsABF1 could directly suppress the transcription of green revolution gene SD1, thus reducing the endogenous GA level in rice
+    + Furthermore, the upregulated expression of OsABI5 was detected in wild type (WT) under drought stress, irrespective of MT treatment, whereas OsABI5 was significantly downregulated in sgt1 and sgt1abi5 mutants

 * **Connection**
     + __OsABF1~OsABI5~OREB1~OsbZIP10__, __SAPK6~OSRK1__, [A rice dehydration-inducible SNF1-related protein kinase 2 phosphorylates an abscisic acid responsive element-binding factor and associates with ABA signaling](http://www.ncbi.nlm.nih.gov/pubmed?term=A rice dehydration-inducible SNF1-related protein kinase 2 phosphorylates an abscisic acid responsive element-binding factor and associates with ABA signaling%5BTitle%5D), A rice family of abscisic acid-responsive element (ABRE) binding factor, OREB1 was phosphorylated in vitro by OSRK1 at multiple sites of different functional domains